 My guest and I were greeted at the front door by two doormen, and welcomed inside the cool marble foyer.

 Afternoon Tea is served in the Jean-Georges lounge.
 Esteemed French artist Jean-Michel Othoniel - who's impressive back catalogue of clients includes Chanel - has added orange and red stained glass accents to the windows adding a warm feel to the sleek modern space.
-The sunlight streamed through the windows, and the ceiling made from opaque glass made us feel as though we were sitting outside.
+The sunlight streamed through the windows, and the glass ceiling made us feel as though we were sitting outside.

 The menus at The Connaught have been designed by chef Jean-Georges Vongerichten who has been awarded three Michelin stars at Jean-Georges in New York, and the Afternoon Tea has been created by executive pastry chef Nicolas Rouzaud, whose past experience includes the esteemed Lanesborough Hotel.